 Along with his duo partner Keval Shah, Michael was a joint winner of the 2017 Oxford Lieder Young Artist Platform, through which he has given recitals in the Oxford Lieder Festival, in the Heidelberger Frühling, and at St John's, Smith Square.
 As a member of the RAM Song Circle he performed in recital at the Wigmore Hall, where he will return in October 2018 for the second Independent Opera Scholars’ Recital.
 His keen interest in Russian song has led to, among other things, a performance of Shostakovich orchestral song conducted by Sir Mark Elder, and a recital at Kings Place alongside Sholto Kynoch, Joan Rodgers CBE and Guy Johnston.
 He has also performed at the Queen’s Hall, Edinburgh, with Malcolm Martineau.

 On the concert platform Michael has been a soloist with orchestras and ensembles including the Britten Sinfonia, His Majesties Sagbutts and Cornetts, and the London Mozart Players.
-A RAM/Kohn Foundation Bach Scholar, Michael was a regular soloist in the RAM’s Bach Cantata series, working with some of the country’s leading baroque players.
-His concert repertory includes Verdi Requiem, both Bach Passions (Jesus, Pilate and arias), Haydn Creation, Handel Messiah, Stravinsky Les noces, Rossini Petite messe solenelle, Beethoven Missa solemnis and 9th Symphony, Mozart Requiem, Fauré Requiem and Dvořák Stabat mater.
+His extensive concert repertory includes the Verdi Requiem, Bach St John Passion (Jesus, Pilate and arias), St Matthew Passion (Jesus, Pilate and arias), B minor mass, Ich habe Genug BWV 82 and many other cantatas; Haydn Creation, Handel Messiah, Stravinsky Les noces, Rossini Petite messe solenelle, Beethoven Missa solemnis and 9th Symphony, Mozart Requiem, Fauré Requiem and Dvořák Stabat mater.

 Michael is the grateful recipient of awards and sponsorship from the Sir James Caird Travelling Scholarships Trust, the Countess of Munster Musical Trust, Help Musicians UK (Tutton Award), Kirsten and Dwight Poler, Independent Opera at Sadlers Wells, the Associated Board of the Royal Schools of Music, and the Josephine Baker Trust.